Jump to Section

 Regardless of why alcohol addiction occurs or how it occurs, the end result is usually devastating.
 Alcoholics suffer financial loss, broken relationships, medical illness and an array of psychological consequences as a result of their condition—but it doesn’t have to be this way.

 Treatment for alcohol addiction is available at many different centers throughout the US.
-If you suspect that someone you care about or that you yourself are an alcoholic, call our helpline toll-free at 800-836-4134 to speak with a specialist.
+If you suspect that someone you care about or that you yourself are an alcoholic, call our helpline toll-free at 800-836-4134 Who Answers? to speak with a specialist.
 We can provide a referral to treatment that will help you take back control of your life.

 Who is At Risk?